AmrWalidi/developer-scoring-system/README.md

 # Developer Scoring System

+## 📌 Project Description

 Developer Scoring System is a web application built with **React + Vite + JavaScript**.
 It provides a frontend interface to score or evaluate developers (or other users) in a structured way — useful for leaderboards, evaluations, or developer-ranking tools.

----

-## 📌 Project Description

-This project serves as a **client-side application** (frontend) that can be used to score developers, show results, and provide a modern UI experience.
-It can be extended with firebase backend to store and retrieve scoring data.

-The current setup uses Vite for bundling, and is configured with ESLint along with standard React tools.

 ---